-Nobody wants to spend 10 hours a week finding the right link to each asset requested by sales teams, external collaborators, franchisees, distributors, and the like.
+Nobody wants to spend 10 hours a week finding the right link to each creative asset requested by sales teams, external collaborators, franchisees, distributors and the like.
 But that’s what can easily happen to creative teams in mid-size and enterprise-level companies that have many moving parts and an outdated storage system for digital assets.

-Creatives can always share folders of assets with specific user groups from the get-go, so the right users can access the right files at any given time, but permissioning can be a headache, too.
+Creatives can always share folders of digital assets with specific user groups from the get-go, so the right users can access the right type of files at any given time, but permissioning can be a headache, too.
 Do you give access to the whole Google Drive folder when there are copyrighted materials certain users shouldn’t be messing with?
 Do you carefully add each email address to the permissions list?

 Then there’s the issue of archiving outdated assets and distributing updated digital content to the right stakeholders — what happens when Fred from sales is still using the six-month-old pitch deck he downloaded to his personal tablet?